Serving South Jersey

 Comprehensive damages strategy.
 Economists, vocational experts, and grief counselors quantify lost wages, household services, and the support the family deserves.

 Coordination with the Survival Act claims.
-We pursue both wrongful death damages for surviving family members and Survival Act damages for the estate’s medical expenses and conscious pain.
+Our law firm pursues both wrongful death damages for surviving family members and Survival Act damages for the estate’s medical bills and conscious pain.

 Contingency‑fee representation.
-Initial consultations are free; no legal fee is owed unless we obtain a recovery.
+Initial consultations are free; no legal fee is owed unless we recover compensation.

 New Jersey Wrongful Death Laws That Shape Your Claim